Making an Appointment

 When your child is sick

-When you call, please let the representative know you whether you are calling for advice or to schedule an appointment.
+When you call, please let the representative know whether you are calling for advice or to schedule an appointment.
 If you are not sure, our trained nurses can evaluate your child's symptoms and help determine the type of care he or she needs.
 Depending on your child's condition and medical history and your preferences, the nurse may:

 - Provide advice about how to care for your child at home.